Our fleet of vehicles and machinery works hard all year round.

 The broader fleet’s coverage includes infrastructure monitoring, maintaining and renewing tracks, and inspecting and clearing drainage.

 A railhead treatment train, new measurement vehicle and multi-purpose vehicle

 Here are five things you didn’t know about our fleet:

 - Our fleet teams have 24/7, 365-day access to a helpline to support moving them around the network, helping to manage when incidents occur, as well as to report the critical information directly across the network including each Route Operating Control.

 - Measuring up to about a kilometre, our High Output ballast cleaner is the longest train on our network.
 The ballast cleaner can get up to this length when we shunt two trains together on site.

-- We own around 1,000 wagons.
+- We own more than 1,000 wagons and lease thousands more.
 These mainly carry aggregates such as ballast and remove waste from work sites.
 They’re typically hauled by locomotives owned by freight operating companies (FOC), but some are part of High Output convoys instead.
 Among our wagons, there are box wagons to remove waste; autoballaster wagons with ‘trap doors’ at the base that release ballast directly beneath, onto the track; and tilting wagons to position switches and crossings during track renewal work.